Ocean's 11: Songs

-Home media
+Release

-Ocean's 11 was released on videocassette by Warner Home Video on February 9, 1983, as part of its "A Night At the Movies" series, featuring a Hearst Metrotone Newsreel, a Warner Bros. animated short, and a coming-attractions trailer for films of 1960.
+Ocean's 11 was released on videocassette by Warner Home Video on February 9, 1983, as part of its "A Night At the Movies" series, featuring a Hearst Metrotone Newsreel, the Warner Bros. animated short Person to Bunny, and a trailer for films of 1960.
 The film was released as a 50th-anniversary Blu-ray disc on November 9, 2010.
 The disc's bonus features include: